riccardo-seppi/xrism/README.md

     )
 ```
 Now create the simput and generate mock events with resolve and xtend.
 You can specify the pointing and the exposure time.
+Make sure you change RA_pnt and DEC_pnt in the following code:
 ```commandline
 MySource.create_simput()
 RA_pnt = 180.1